akshaymittur/AlgoTrader/README.md

 ## To Do:

-- Make UI Cleaner
-- Format Output & Add Buttons
-- Add Functionality for ChartInk Screener
+- Add error message for closed markets
-- Create csv File for Storing Day Trades
-- Add Functionality to Set Capital to be Traded
+- Fix Holdings and Positions API